ClouDesire/docusaurus/docs/channel.md

 ![distributor sell-in config edit extra resources](/img/docs/5-distributor-sell-in-config-edit-extra-resources.png)

-If the product to be sold is a [deployed application](deployed.md) then the "cloud-pricing" tab is also provided.
+If the product to be sold is a [Docker application](docker.md) then the "cloud-pricing" tab is also provided.
 In this section, the Distributor can set the sell-in markups for all the cloud resources unit prices, given a selected [cloud provider](clouds.md) (among the all supported